Sewer Repairs In The Rear Yard Of Baltimore Row Homes

 Since we tarped the rear yard before beginning any work clean up was very straightforward.
 We were able to backfill, cleanup, and complete the entire project within one day with very minimal disturbance to the rear yard.
 The majority of the brick walkway even managed to escape in one piece.

 The damaged sewer line was repaired with a new PVC pipe. and a cleanout was added to allow for easy maintenance in the future

 After backfilling, the area was covered with erosion control netting to keep the bare dirt in place until the homeowner planted their garden

 Lets Get Started!

 With the right investigation, planning, and equipment, every Baltimore sewer repair is possible.
-We always do our best to tailor our approach to fit the needs and budget of every one of Baltimore’s beautiful homes and neighborhoods.
+We always do our best to carefully balance the needs of your job while minimally disturbing your property.
 Give C.A.
 Taciak & Sons a call to talk about your unique sewer problem needs.